hyperledger/fabric/docs/source/identity/identity.md

 by the holder of the corresponding private key (the CA).

 In the Blockchain setting, every actor who wishes to interact with the network needs an identity.
-In this setting,  you might say that **one or more CAs** can be uded to **define the members of an organization's from a digital perspective**.
+In this setting,  you might say that **one or more CAs** can be used to **define the members of an organization's from a digital perspective**.
 It's the CA that provides the basis for an organization's actors to have a verifiable digital identity.